libresh/libre.sh/README.md

 vagrant up
 ```

-Wait the provisionning to finish (~40mins), and go to your browser: http://coreos.dev
+Wait for the provisioning to finish (~40mins), and go to your browser: http://coreos.dev

 ### If you want to start another wordpress:
 ```bash